-- 1. SF reported an excellent conversation with Professor David Blumenthal of Emory University.
-They agreed to talk further ever the summer about involving Emory in the training of personnel.
-SHH will report this progress to David Samatt. - 2.
-It was reported that Atlanta has now hired a planner who, although principly jimbar in Beatur; will take some at the boxest off her Lauren Azoulai.
+1. SF reported an excellent conversation with Professor David Blumenthal of Emory University.
+They agreed to talk further over the summer about involving Emory in the training of personnel.
+SHH will report this progress to David Sarnat.

+2. It was reported that Atlanta has now hired a planner who, although relatively junior in status, will take some of the burden off Lauren Azoulai.
 This will leave Lauren free to devote more of her time to the Lead Community project.
 The next commission meeting in Atlanta will take place in August.